-- On April 9, 2019, a federal grand jury in the Western District of Virginia indicted Indivior PLC and Indivior Inc. on charges of health care fraud, wire fraud, mail fraud, and conspiracy, in connection with the marketing and promotion practices, pediatric safety claims, and overprescribing of SUBOXONE® Film and/or SUBOXONE® Tablet by certain physicians.
-DOJ is seeking to recover \$3 billion in monetary forfeitures and all assets derived from the commission of the alleged offenses.
-Indivior believes it has strong defences to the government's charges and will vigorously defend itself.
-On July 19, 2019, Indivior filed a Motion to Dismiss the indictment.
-It is not possible to predict with any certainty the potential impact of this litigation or to quantify the ultimate cost of a verdict or resolution, but it could have a material impact on the Group. - Please see Notes 9, 10 and 11 beginning on page 20 for further details on Provisions, Contingent Liabilities and Legal Proceedings.
+- On April 9, 2019, a federal grand jury in the Western District of Virginia indicted the Company on charges of health care fraud, wire fraud, mail fraud, and conspiracy, in connection with the Company's marketing and promotion practices, pediatric safety claims, and overprescribing of SUBOXONE® Film and/or SUBOXONE® Tablet by certain physicians.
+On August 14, 2019, a federal grand jury in the Western District of Virginia returned a Superseding Indictment that did not add to or change the charges, but changed certain factual allegations.
+The US Department of Justice is seeking to recover \$3 billion in monetary forfeitures and all assets derived from the commission of the alleged offenses.
+The Company believes it has strong defences to the government's charges and will vigorously defend itself.
+It is not possible to predict with any certainty the potential impact of this litigation on the Group or to quantify the ultimate cost of a verdict or resolution. - Please see Notes 9, 10 and 11 beginning on page 21 for further details on Provisions, Contingent Liabilities and Legal Proceedings.